Attock Petroleum Limited

-Attock Petroleum Limited (/ur/ ah-TUCK-puh-TROH-lee-uhm) is a Pakistani oil marketing company which is a subsidiary of the UK-domiciled company Attock Oil Company.
-Based in Rawalpindi, it is the third largest oil marketing company in Pakistan.
+Attock Petroleum Limited (/ur/ ah-TUCK) is a Pakistani oil marketing company headquartered in Rawalpindi.
+It is part of Attock Group.

 History

-Attock Petroleum Limited was incorporated on 3 December 1995 as a public limited company and commenced commercial operations in 1998, one of only four oil-marketing companies to secure an Oil and Gas Regulatory Authority marketing licence that year.
+Attock Petroleum Limited was incorporated on 3 December 1995 as a private limited company.
+It began commercial operations in 1998 as one of only four new oil marketing companies licensed by the Oil and Gas Regulatory Authority to operate in the country.

 In 2005, Attock was listed on the Karachi Stock Exchange, following an initial public offering at a strike price of PKR 57.75.

 In 2012, Attock began regular supply of JP-8 and ground fuel to the Pakistan Air Force and Pakistan Army.

-In 2017, Attock and Pakistan State Oil commissioned a 10,000-tonne hydrant-fed "Fuel Farm" at the New Islamabad International Airport, the first aircraft-refuelling system in Pakistan.
+In 2017, Attock and Pakistan State Oil commissioned a 10,000-tonne hydrant-fed "Fuel Farm" at the New Islamabad International Airport, the first aircraft refuelling system in Pakistan.

 Operations

 Attock operates more than 700 filling stations from Gilgit-Baltistan in the north to coastal Balochistan in the south.
 It also provides CNG at selected stations.
 Previously, it also operated two filling stations in Jalalabad and exported white oils and naphtha under the Afghan Transit Trade Agreement.